 To put the Doha Declaration into reality, the United Nations Office on Drugs and Crime - with the financial support of the State of Qatar - launched an ambitious Global Programme aimed at helping countries achieve a positive and sustainable impact on crime prevention, criminal justice, corruption prevention, and the rule of law.
-This four-year initiative promotes peaceful, corruption-free and inclusive societies for sustainable development, through a people-centred approach that provides access to justice for everyone and builds effective and accountable institutions at all levels.
+Implemented between 2016 and 2021, the initiative promoted peaceful, corruption-free and inclusive societies for sustainable development, through a people-centred approach that provided access to justice for everyone to build effective and accountable institutions at all levels.

-The Global Programme focuses on four inter-related components:
+The Global Programme focused on four inter-related components:

 Resilient, reliable and transparent institutions: Strengthening judicial integrity and preventing corruption in the justice system.